skodjob/blog/posts/releases/test-frame-release-0_2_0.md

 ### Utility and Tweaks for Better Interaction

-Various tweaks and utility enhancements have been made to improve interaction with Kubernetes clusters.
+Various tweaks and utility enhancements have improved interaction with Kubernetes clusters.
 These changes simplify complex tasks, making it easier for developers to manage their Kubernetes environments and run tests efficiently.

 ### New Features in 0.2.0